yockgen/madani-os-builder/docs/image-composer-cli-specification.md

 ```

 The primary workflow is through the `build` command, which reads an build specification file, checks if an image matching those specifications is already cached, and either uses the cached image or runs the build pipeline to create a new image.
+**_NOTE:_**  The build pipeline will have package caching mechanism unless instructed to skip in the command option `--no-package-cache

 ## Usage